Locations

 Proceedings

 The defendants entered an appearance in person and represented themselves in proceedings for judgment against them in respect of loan facilities provided by the plaintiff (the “Bank”).
+The defendants made a number of arguments in their replying affidavit to include the following:- there were inaccuracies in the Bank’s affidavit and in some of the loan documentation exhibited therein referring to the addresses of the properties;

-there was overcharging by the Bank of interest and fees, undercharging of funds on deposit and missing or taken funds; and
+- there was overcharging by the Bank of interest and fees, undercharging of funds on deposit and missing or taken funds; and

-the Bank gave a binding commitment to advance sums to the defendants for further development in 2007 and the Bank had to make good on that promise.
+- the Bank gave a binding commitment to advance sums to the defendants for further development in 2007 and the Bank had to make good on that promise.